mpurohit88/graphql_ppt/PITCHME.md

    }
 }

-- No more crazy parsing logic for JSON data.<!-- .element: class="fragment" -->
+- No more crazy parsing logic for JSON data.
-- No specific endpoints for each client.<!-- .element: class="fragment" -->
+- No specific endpoints for each client.
-- No need for Versioning.<!-- .element: class="fragment" -->
+- No need for Versioning.
 ```
 #HSLIDE